 - Scotland.
 The birth mother has automatic parental responsibility unless this has been removed by a court.
 The father has parental responsibility if he was married to the mother at time of conception or was unmarried but named on the child’s birth certificate (children born on or after 4th May 2006).
 He may also have obtained a parental responsibility agreement with the mother, or been granted a parental responsibility order by a court.

 - England and Wales.
 The birth mother has automatic parental responsibility unless removed by a court.
-The father also has parental responsibility if married to the mother at the time of birth, or unmarried but named on the birth certificate (children born on or after 1st December 2003).
+The father also has parental responsibility if married to the mother at the time of birth, or unmarried but named on the birth certificate.
 He may also have obtained a parental responsibility agreement with the mother or been granted a parental responsibility order by a court.

 - Northern Ireland.
 The birth mother has automatic parental responsibility unless this has been removed by a court.
 The father also has parental responsibility if married to the mother at the time of the child’s birth or after if living in Northern Ireland at the time of marriage.
 An unmarried father will have parental responsibility if named on the birth certificate (children born on or after 15th April 2002) or having obtained a parental responsibility agreement with the mother or been granted a parental responsibility order by a court.